malabarMCB/digital-diploma-assistant/README.md

 * [NEST](https://github.com/elastic/elasticsearch-net)

 ### Project overview
-* elk folder contains all necessary files to setup: Elasticsearch docker file with ukrainian analyzer, .yaml file and file with indices schemas and test data
+* The elk folder contains all necessary files to setup: Elasticsearch docker file with ukrainian analyzer, .yaml file and a file with indices schemas and a test data
-* markup folder contains murkup views:)
+* The markup folder contains murkup views:)
-* uml folder contains some domain analysis and UI concepts [UMLET](https://www.umlet.com/) files
+* The uml folder contains some domain analysis and UI concepts [UMLET](https://www.umlet.com/) files

 #### Solution
-* Api - ASP.NET Core MVC application, it also contains partial application module, which acts as composition root
+* Api - ASP.NET Core MVC application, it also contains the partial application module, which acts as a composition root
 * Authentication - simple module for authentication
 * Common - project with some infrastructural helpers code
 * DataAccess - data access layer implementation.
 Follows [CQS](https://martinfowler.com/bliki/CommandQuerySeparation.html) and contains F# wrapper for [NEST](https://github.com/elastic/elasticsearch-net) [which is moved to separate repository](https://github.com/malabarMCB/nest-fs-extensions)
-* Domain - project with business logic.
+* Domain - project with a business logic.
 Contains workflows, domain types, functions with domain logic and interfaces for them.
-Also it contains interfaces that should be implemented in data access layer
+Also it contains interfaces, that should be implemented in the data access layer
 * Notification module - module for sending notifications according to some actions.
-Now contains no logic and has big 'todo' status
+Now contains no logic and has a big 'todo' status
-* Playground - place for making experiments and isolated mess :)
+* Playground - place for making experiments and some isolated mess :)

 ### Useful links
 * [NEST F# wrapper](https://github.com/malabarMCB/nest-fs-extensions)